cph-cachet/carp.core-kotlin/README.md

 val email = EmailAddress( "participant@email.com" )
 val participant: Participant = studyService.addParticipant( studyId, email )

+// Once all necessary study options have been configured, the study can go live. if ( studyStatus is StudyStatus.Configuring && studyStatus.canGoLive ) {
+    studyStatus = studyService.goLive( studyId )
+}

-// Once the study is fully configured, you can 'deploy' it to participant's devices.
+// Once the study is live, you can 'deploy' it to participant's devices.
 They will be invited. if ( studyStatus.canDeployToParticipants )
 {
     // Create a 'participant group' with a single participant, using the "Patient's phone".